Sausalito Boardwalk (The Real Locations!)

 Insiders Tip: Why do we say, “The Real Locations?”
 The term “Sausalito Boardwalk” is used by various sources to refer to three different places in Sausalito, only two of which actually have wooden sidewalks!

-- The Bridgeway Promenade offers the most famous views in Sausalito, but its surface is concrete and (on the lower level) asphalt and rocks.
+- The Bridgeway Promenade offers the most famous views in Sausalito and some of the best views of San Francisco anywhere, but its surface is concrete and (on the lower level) asphalt and rocks.
 No boards to walk on there!

 - The boardwalk at the southern end of the Bridgeway Promenade, near the spot in Old Town where Sausalito was founded as a Mexican Rancho in 1838.
 This boardwalk functions as part of the Promenade, and was once used for a scene in a Rita Hayworth and Orson Welles film.

-- The boardwalk north of the Sausalito Ferry pier, spanning the border between Downtown Sausalito and the Caledonia St. area, starting at the Book Passage bookshop and ending just across from the Seafood Peddler restaurant.
+- The boardwalk north of the Sausalito Ferry pier (facing Sausalito Yacht Harbor and Pelican Yacht Harbor), spanning the border between Downtown Sausalito and the Caledonia St. area, starting at the (wonderful) Books by the Bay bookshop and ending just across from the Seafood Peddler restaurant.

-If you follow the shoreline north for two blocks from the Sausalito Ferry pier in Downtown Sausalito you’ll come to the foot of Bay St., the southern end of this boardwalk.
+If you follow the shoreline north for two blocks from the Sausalito Ferry pier in Downtown Sausalito you’ll come to the foot of Bay St. and the Books by the Bay bookshop, the southern end of this boardwalk.